MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 }
 ```

-Additionally, update your host file to process the returned array:
+Additionally, update your host program to process the returned array:

 #### [Python](#tab/tabid-python)
 ```python